How to Enable Safe Search: A Complete Guide for Parents

 Click to enlarge

 Even with SafeSearch turned on, a significant number of parents (over 55%) report that their children still encounter unsuitable images or links (Data from a 2024 cybersecurity survey).
-That’s because not all explicit content is flagged or removed, and children often find workarounds, such as:

 This gap highlights the need for more robust solutions that go beyond basic search engine settings.
 This is where HT Family Shield comes in handy, offering advanced filtering and monitoring features for parents.